molliey/GPU-Accelerated-Monte-Carlo-Simulations/README.md

 ## CONCLUSION

-In this project, we demonstrated the effectiveness of GPU-based parallelization for Monte Carlo simulations in the context of Value at Risk (VaR) estimation.
-By using the computational power of CUDA-enabled GPUs, we successfully addressed the challenges posed by the high computational demands of traditional CPU-based implementations.
-Our approach focused on optimizing key components such as random number generation using cuRAND and efficient sorting with Thrust, achieving significant performance improvements and scalability across a range of simulation sizes.
-These optimizations enabled the rapid computation of VaR for large portfolios, making real-time risk assessment a practical reality.
+In this project, we demonstrated the effectiveness of GPU-based parallelization for Monte Carlo Simulations.
+Our approach focused on optimizing key components such as random number generation using cuRAND, efficient sorting with Thrust, reduced data transfer between host and device, optimized blocksizes and CUDA machines, achieving significant performance improvements and scalability across a range of simulation sizes.

+This work underscores the transformative impact of GPU parallelization on computationally intensive tasks in finance.
+By integrating state-of-the-art tools and the inherent parallelism of GPUs, we achieved substantial speedup over CPU-based solutions, especially for large-scale simulations.

 ## INSTALLATION